Avvvvvvie/beavergang-mc/README.md

 You can also craft decks and piles with paper and light blue / red dye.

+Because I still cant maneage to make a fricking tick.json to work, run `function gang:turn/detect` on repeat.

 ## Mechanics:
 A deck is where you take cards, a pile is where you can place multiple cards.
 Single cards can be placed anywhere, but only stacked on pile items.